-Budgeted cost: £8,884
+Budgeted cost: £1000

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance of disadvantaged pupils monitored and actions put in place to increase attendance if required.
 Attendance monitored half termly.
 Support provided to families of pupils with low attendance, to help remove any barriers.
 Regular contact with parents of pupils who have poor attendance.
 2 Provide additional support targeted at pupil's emotional and mental health.
-ELSA 4 afternoons per week across the school to improve the emotional and mental health of individuals.
-Early Nurture Group support in Year 1.
+ELSA session delivered across the school to improve the emotional and mental health of individuals.
+Targeted T.A. support at pupil's individual needs.
 3